tammet/llmlog/exp7/README.md

-# experiments v5: specifically horn problems, with a step-by step provable variables CoT output
+# experiments v7: specifically horn problems, with a detailed proof output

-**Just 300 first horn clauses only, in the if...then representation, asking for a linear p1, p2, ... etc CoT output without full derivation steps**
+**All horn clauses (520) in problems_dist20_v1.js, in the if...then representation, asking for a linear p1, p2, ... etc CoT output without full derivation steps**

-**This experiment is superseded by exp7: better look at exp7**
+**This experiment supersedes exp5: no need to look at exp5**

 problems_dist20_v1.js:
 Problem set: 3..15 vars, 3..4 cllen, both horn and non-horn, 20 problems per distribution.

-Main result file: fixed_horn_gptresults.js, with 300 first horn problems
+Main result file: merged_horn_gptresults.js, with 520 horn problems

 Usage:
     gpt-4o-2024-11-20